awsdocs/amazon-aurora-user-guide/doc_source/ssl-certificate-rotation-aurora-mysql.md

 After you update your CA certificates in the client application trust stores, you can rotate the certificates on your DB clusters\.
 We strongly recommend testing these procedures in a development or staging environment before implementing them in your production environments\.

 For more information about certificate rotation, see [Rotating Your SSL/TLS Certificate](UsingWithRDS.SSL-certificate-rotation.md)\.
 For more information about downloading certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Cluster](UsingWithRDS.SSL.md)\.
-For information about using SSL/TLS with Aurora MySQL DB clusters, see [Using SSL with Aurora MySQL DB Clusters](AuroraMySQL.Security.md#AuroraMySQL.Security.SSL)\.
+For information about using SSL/TLS with Aurora MySQL DB clusters, see [Using SSL/TLS with Aurora MySQL DB Clusters](AuroraMySQL.Security.md#AuroraMySQL.Security.SSL)\.

 **Topics**
 + [Determining Whether any Applications are Connecting to Your Aurora MySQL DB Cluster Using SSL](#ssl-certificate-rotation-aurora-mysql.determining-server)